-OVERVOVERVIEW: Gates approaches most of its grantmaking with justice and economic opportunity in mind, and science education giving is no different.
-The foundation's support for education is focused on college readiness and access to quality higher education for all.
-It also puts a lot of support into funding science research at higher ed institutions.
+OVERVIEW: Gates’ support for education focuses on college readiness and increased access to quality higher education.
+It also supports science research at higher education institutions.
 Gates's education-specific programs are K-12 Education and Postsecondary Success.

-PROFILE: Among U.S. grantmaking priorities at the Bill & Melinda Gates Foundation is education.
-At the K-12 level, this means helping more students prepare for, attend, and complete college.
-To date, this has manifest in support for education reform, including increases in teacher accountability and professional development, expanding the role of charter schools, making learning more personalized, increasing the role of technology, and a key role for academic standards - particularly the Common Core.
+The K-12 Education program helps more students prepare for, attend, and complete college.
+This includes funds in support of education reform, including increases in teacher accountability and professional development, expanding the role of charter schools, making learning more personalized, increasing the role of technology, and promoting academic standards - particularly the Common Core.

 For higher education STEM fundraisers, the Postsecondary Success program is the place to start.
-Broadly speaking, Gates’s core goals in this program are focused on making higher education more “personalized, flexible, clear, and affordable.”
-The desire here is to "ensure that all low-income young adults have affordable access to a quality postsecondary education that is tailored to their individual needs and educational goals and leads to timely completion of a degree or certificate with labor-market value."
-STEM certainly has a big role to play in that last concern - ensuring employability for students after they graduate.
-New technologies also figure prominently into Gates’ higher ed approach, as do improved methods for assessing student performance.
+Broadly speaking, Gates’s core goals in this program focus on making higher education more “personalized, flexible, clear, and affordable.”
+The foundation seeks to "ensure that all low-income young adults have affordable access to a quality postsecondary education that is tailored to their individual needs and educational goals and leads to timely completion of a degree or certificate with labor-market value."
+STEM certainly plays a big role in that last concern - ensuring employability for students after they graduate.
+New technologies also figure prominently into Gates’ higher education approach, as do improved methods for assessing student performance.

-Beyond its education-specific programs, there are also many STEM-related postsecondary grants that Gates has awarded through its other programs.
-For example, colleges and universities have received science-related grants in health, disease treatment and prevention, medical science, agricultural science research, and technology development through Gates’s U.S., Global Health, and Global Development programs.
-Through the U.S. program, another recent grant was awarded to a college towards developing a secondary curriculum “with the goal of inspiring [low-income] students to consider a STEM career as a pathway forward.”
+Beyond its education-specific programs, there are also many STEM-related postsecondary grants that Gates awards through its other programs.
+For example, past grantees of science-related grants in health, disease treatment and prevention, medical science, agricultural science research, and technology development through Gates’s U.S., Global Health, and Global Development programs include colleges and universities.

-As is the case with much of Gates's grantmaking, science and STEM-related grants are often awarded to larger academic institutions.
-That said, Gates has awarded hundreds of grants each year, ranging in size from a few hundred to millions of dollars.
+As is the case with much of Gates's grantmaking, science and STEM-related grants often support larger academic institutions.
+That said, Gates awards hundreds of grants each year, ranging in size from a few hundred to millions of dollars.
 STEM-related grants can be reviewed via the foundation’s Awarded Grants database.

-To sum up: science education funding is certainly available through Gates’s K-12 and Postsecondary Success programs, but there's room for grantees both large and small through a variety of other avenues, too.
+To sum up: science education funding is certainly available through Gates’s K-12 and Postsecondary Success programs, but new grantseekers should look into the foundation’s other programs as well.